SingularityKChen/Weekly_Review_in_NTU/Tutorial/2024-08-20-Tutorial-CentOS_Mirror.md

 ---
 layout: post
-title: "[Glean] Updating CentOS 7 Mirror to Aliyun"
+title: "[Tutorial] Updating CentOS 7 Mirror to Aliyun"
 description: "Updating the CentOS 7 mirror to the Aliyun mirror, including updating the CentOS 7 mirror configuration file and updating the mirror cache."
-categories: [Glean]
+categories: [Tutorial]
 tags: [Linux, CentOS]
 last_updated: 2024-08-20 18:10:00 GMT+8
 excerpt: "Updating the CentOS 7 mirror to the Aliyun mirror, including updating the CentOS 7 mirror configuration file and updating the mirror cache."